HussainAther/philosophy/causality/epistemology.md

 # The epistemology of causality

 There are two epistemic approaches to causal theory.
-Under a hypothetico-deductive account, one hypothesizes causal relationships, deduces predictions from the hypothesis, and then tests the hypothesis by seeing how well the predictions accord with what actually happens.
-Under an inductive account, one makes a large number of observations and induces causal relationships directly from this mass of data.
+Under a hypothetico-deductive account, we hypothesize causal relationships and deduce predictions based on them.
+We test these hypotheses and predictions by comparing empirical phenomena and other knowledge and information on what actually happens to these theories.
+We may also take an inductive approach in which we make a large number of appropriate, justified observations (such as a set of data) from which we can induce causal relationships directly from them.

 ## Hypothetico-Deductive discovery

-Under this account, one first hypothesizes causal relationships and then tests this hypothesis by seeing whether predictions drawn from it are borne out.
-The testing phase may be influenced by views on the nature of causality: a causal hypothesis can be supported or refuted according to whether physical processes are found that underlie the hypothesised causal relationships, whether probabilistic consequences of the hypothesis are verified, and whether experiments show that by manipulating the hypothesised causes one can achieve their effects.
+The testing phase of this account of discovery and causality uses the views on the nature of causality to determine whether we support or refute the hypothesis.
+We search for physical processes underlying the causal relationships of the hypothesis.
+We can use statistics and probability to determine which consequences of hypotheses are verified, like comparing our data to a distribution such as a Gaussian or Dirichlet one.
+We can further probe these consequences on a probabilistic level and show that changing hypothesized causes can predict, determine, or guarantee effects.

-Karl Popper was an exponent of the hypothetico-deductive approach.
-For Popper a causal explanation of an event consists of natural laws (which are universal statements) together with initial conditions (which are single- case statements) from which one can predict by deduction the event to be explained.
-The initial conditions are called the 'case' of the event to be explained, which is in turn called the effect.
-Causal laws, then, are just universal laws, and are to be discovered via Popper's general scheme for scientific discovery: (i) hypothesise the laws; (ii) deduce their consequences, rejecting the laws and returning to step (i) if these consequences are falsified by evidence.
-Popper thus combines what is known as the covering-law account of causal explanation with a hypothetico -deductive account of learning causal relationships.
+Philosopher Karl Popper advocated this approach for causal explanations of events that consist of natural laws, which are universal statements about the world.
+He designated initial conditions, single-case statements, from which we may deduce outcomes and form predictions of various events.
+These case initial conditions call for effects that we can determine, such as whether a physical system will approach thermodynamic equilibrium or how a population might evolve under the influence of predators or external forces.
+Popper delineated the method of hypothesizing laws, deducing their consequences, and rejecting laws that aren't supported as a cyclical process.
+This is the covering-law account of causal explanation.

 ## Inductive learning

-Francis Bacon developed a rather different account of scientific learning.
+Philosopher Francis Bacon developed a rather different account of scientific learning.
 First one makes a large amount of careful observations of the phenomenon to be explained, by performing experiments if need be.
 One compiles a table of positive instances (cases in which the phenomenon occurs), a table of negative instances (cases in which the phenomenon does not occur), and a table of partial instances (cases in which the phenomenon occurs to a certain degree).